ColTapp/ColTapp.github.io/options.md

 ### Reference growth data

-When extracted a automatically from an analyzed control experiment, the [reference appearance time](https://coltapp.github.io/refparam.html) of that experiment is averaged using the mean, by default.
+When extracted automatically from an analyzed control experiment, the [reference appearance time](https://coltapp.github.io/refparam.html) of that experiment is averaged using the mean, by default.
 Yet, users concerned by the presence of outliers in the growth control experiment may chose to use the median (or any user-defined quantile) via this tab.

 ### Save options